Maxenceee/SreenAnimation/README.md

 ### Requirements

-You might need to install the following dependencies: `react-cookie`
+You might need to install the following dependencies: `react-cookie` and include the hook `useTiming` in your projet as well.

 The components are ready to use, you can just import them and that's all!